Reflection (Fifth Harmony album): Singles

 The album's second single, "Sledgehammer" was released on October 28, 2014.
 Its music video was released on November 25, 2014, on Vevo.
 "Sledgehammer" debuted on the Mainstream Top 40 chart at number 28, and peaked at number 21 on December 25, 2014, becoming the group's highest position on the chart, surpassing their first single "Miss Movin' On".
 The song went on to spend three non-consecutive weeks at its peak position.
 On December 4, 2014, the song debuted at number 93 on the Billboard Hot 100.
 It rose to a peak of number 40 on its fifth week on the chart with weekly sales of 85,000 copies, marking Fifth Harmony's best weekly sales as well as their highest-charting single and first top 40 entry.
 Along with "Boss", the song was certified platinum in the United States.

 "Worth It", featuring Kid Ink, was sent to contemporary hit radio in the United States, as the album's third and last single on March 3, 2015.
 On the chart dated February 7, 2015, the song debuted on the Billboard Hot 100 at number 82.
 On July 28, 2015, it reached number 12 on its twenty-third week on the chart.
 It was the group's highest charting song at the time, but has since been surpassed by their 2016 single "Work from Home", which peaked at number four in May 2016.
 The song also debuted at number 37 on the Mainstream Top 40 chart.
 It has since reached a peak of number four, becoming their first top ten song on the chart.
 "Worth It" was the group's first song to debut on the Rhythmic chart.
 It was certified triple platinum, and became one of only twenty-two songs to be certified multi-platinum in 2015 in the United States.
 Elsewhere, the song peaked at number one in Israel, Lebanon and Mexico, number three in Scotland, as well as in the top 20 in Australia, Canada, Belgium, South Korea, Slovakia, Germany and France, becoming the group's biggest song worldwide.

 Promotional singles

-Them Girls Be Like was released as the first and only promotional single on August 24, 2014 as part of the album's pre-order.
+"Them Girls Be Like" was released as the only promotional single on August 24, 2014, along with the album's pre-order.